Connect with us

 When facing a regulatory change, follow these tips:

-• Be active in your industry – Your peers will need to also find a way to react to these changes, and talking openly within your network can help you solve even the most complex problems.
+• Be active in your industry – Your peers must also find a way to react to these changes, and talking openly within your network can help you solve even the most complex problems.
 Best practices can and should be shared amongst industry leaders.

-• Start early – There is often a feeling that you should push back against change.
+• Start early – You often feel that you should push back against change.
 This is a recipe for disaster.
 When dealing with governmental initiative, there is no room for arguments.
 Instead, be an early adopter and stay ahead of the curve.
 You don’t want to find yourself in the last place.

 Be a team player in the new regulation.
-While you don’t have to be enthusiastic about this change, you should welcome it with grace.
-The more involved you can be in the industry, the more your business will be seen as an industry leader that’s ready to take on any challenge.
+While you don’t have to be enthusiastic about this change, you should welcome it gracefully.
+The more involved you can be in the industry, the more your business will be seen as an industry leader ready to take on any challenge.

 Adapting to Changes